your rental. .

 1. Make sure your space has the all right lighting; ambient and task lighting.

 2. Transform rooms with the perfect paint color; neutral paint colors show best and a feature wall is nice as well.

 5. Choose furniture to scale to make space appear larger, add flowers/fruit for a splash of color, and arrange decor in odd numbers to achieve balance.

 6. Have professional photos taken.

-The feelings you want to evoke when people view your master bedroom is comfort, luxury, relaxation, elegance and calm.
+The feelings you want to evoke when people view your master bedroom is comfort, relaxation, elegance and calm.
 Think a posh hotel.

 Quality mattress, linens, bed with a headboard are the just the start.
 Practical features such as reading lamps and a 2nd TV are a great addition.

 Blackout blinds or drapes will pull it all together in how you want your master bedroom look & function.